RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

         -o yaml | kubectl apply -f
         ```

-It may take up to five minutes for all the components to read the new password from the updated secret.
+1. Wait five minutes for all the components to read the new password from the updated secret.If you proceed to the next step too soon, the account could get locked.

 1. Delete the previous admin user from the Redis Enterprise cluster console.

 {{<note>}}